mattTea/Portfolio/notes/week_2_raw_notes.md

 - Modelling problems (workshop on Wednesday)

 - A method and a class should have a single responsibility
-  - Only use `and` when describing it's responsibilty if it is delegating this second responsibility elsewhere
+  - Only use `and` when describing it's responsibility if it is delegating this second responsibility elsewhere
   - But also shouldn't delegate everything - avoid this `god` class!
     - When to `delegate`, when to `encapsulate` -> looked at later this week